JustinLove/autoscaler/README.md

 - HerokuScaler includes an attempt at current-worker cache that may be overcomplication, and doesn't work very well (see next)
 - Multiple threads often send scaling requests at once.
 Heroku seems to handle this well.
 - Workers sleep-loop and are not actually returned to the pool; when a job or timeout happen, they can all release at once.
+- If you set job-timeouts on your tasks, they will likely trigger on the sleep-loop (see previous).
+- The retry and schedule lists are considered - if you schedule a long-running task, the process will not scale-down.

 ### Long Jobs

-Since the shutdown check gets performed every time a job completes, the timeout will need to be longer than the longest job.
+Since the shutdown check gets performed every time a job completes, the shutdown-timeout will need to be longer than the longest job.
 For mixed workloads, you might want to have multiple sidekiq processes defined.
 I use one with many workers for general work, and a single-worker process for long import jobs.
 See `examples/complex.rb`

 ## Tests

 The project is setup to run RSpec with Guard.
+It expects a redis instance on a custom port, which is started by the Guardfile.

 The HerokuScaler is not tested by default because it makes live API requests.
 Specify `HEROKU_APP` and `HEROKU_API_KEY` on the command line, and then watch your app's logs.